Configuring the on-premises gateway for high availability

 }

-- If you plan to use a webhook connector and load balancer, while including the webhook collector URL in the third-party product (for example, Entuity), replace the on-premises gateway host name with the DNS record in the webhook collector URL.
-For example, an updated webhook collector URL looks like the folllowing:
+- While including the webhook collector URL in the third-party product (for example, Entuity), replace the on-premises gateway host name with the DNS record in the webhook collector URL.
+For example, an updated webhook collector URL looks like:

 https://VIP_HII/hii/api/mediator/v3/push/9mn-6c97-4c2e-8pc5-12c0asdfd?token=385261281::Y40OSC49QZA11Q8A1H9H6::MnVLk69TNyCEponsthHJ1Hj1uKcjTB